Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-An $X$ gate applied to the first qubit will have a very similar circuit to the $X$ gate applied to the second qubit.
+\paragraph{\texorpdfstring{\(X_{1}\) Gate}{X\_\{1\} Gate}} An X gate applied to the first qubit will have a very similar circuit to the X gate applied to the second qubit.
 However, there will be an additional stage since the surface group must also be taken into account.

-This circuit will change the state to the correct surface and vertex group.
-However, there are 6 cases where the state still needs to be reflected within the final surface group.
-These were determined iteratively by inspecting whether the $X_1$ gate moved a state from each original vertex and surface group to a corresponding point on the final vertex and surface group correctly.
-If the original point was closer to the next surface group in wrapping order $(1,2,3)$ then it was expect for the final point to also be close to the next group in wrapping order.
-In 6 cases, the order was reversed after the application of the $X_1$ gate.

-In these 6 cases, a circuit which reflects a state within its surface group like the following will need to be applied as well in order to adjust $V_{go}$.